Master of Speech Pathology

 - 12.5 pts

 A variety of clinical experiences will be offered but increasingly the student will be expected to engage with and actively participate in assessing and managing infants, children, young people and adults.
 In particular, the student will be expected to independently take histories, have highly developed observational skills and to use this information to be able to select the appropriate diagnostic methods and tests as per the setting, client problem, age and any other relevant variables.
 In addition, the student will be able to identify and differentially diagnose problems, identify co morbidity and suggest appropriate referral options.
 Intervention goal setting, planning and the ability to execute intervention will be developed.
-To support the student’s learning, workshops including problem-based learning case discussions, will accompany the clinical placement experiences.
+To support the student’s learning, workshops will accompany the clinical placement experiences.

 - 6.25 pts